izzat138/stm32switchread/README.md

 # Reflections

 This basic STM32 project creation facilitates us to understand the capabilities and utilities provided by STM32CubeIDE to program an STM32 MCU.
 This repository can be referred for any future project creations.

+It is important to check that all the electronic components are working perfectly beforehand.
+During the time we worked on this project, we encountered a problem where the speed is not changing.
+This issue was caused by the defective BCD switch which cost us quite some time to debug.
+Replacing the BCD switch with the new one has proven that there is something wrong with the previous BCD switch.

+Also, we have not taken care of the input pins properly, where we left the pins floating with no external pull-up or pull-down.
+This state is undetermined when floating, which causes a variety of issues.

 In addition, counterfeit ST-LINK is an ongoing issue being investigated by STMicroelectronics.
 In the recent releases of STM32CubeIDE, a counter measure is made by STMicroelectronics to prevent the programming of an STM32 MCU with a counterfeit ST-LINK.
 However, to overcome the difficulty of finding and owning an actual ST-LINK, STM32 ST-LINK Utility can be used to program STM32 MCU instead with a cloned ST-LINK.